-SM2-FUEL solves this problem with a unique configuration of RFID reader and tags.
+SM2-FUEL solves this problem with a unique configuration of RFID readers and tags.

 This reader is attached to the fuel island terminal by an industrial-grade coiled cable cut to any desired length, typically 12 feet.
-The reader can be attached directly to the terminal or routed to it via conduit as seen in the installation pictured below.
+The reader can be attached directly to the terminal or routed to it via a conduit, as seen in the installation pictured below.

 With a minor difference, the jerrycan (or gas-powered tool) fueling operation is identical to the standard sequence:

-- A user needing fuel presents herself to the fuel island terminal.
+- A user needing fuel presents herself at the fuel island terminal.

 - She identifies herself to the system as before.